Imriaz/simple-to-do-app-imriaz-client-side/README.md

 •	User made purchase payment by using PayPal
 •	User can gives review
 •	User can delete his account
+•	User can ask anything / suggest anything by directly contact by email with admin by contact us menu. this is implement by EmailJS
+•	Admin can made any user, to Admin role
 •	Admin also can delete his account & also delete user's account
 • Admin create subscription packages
 •	Admin can delete a subscription packages